Hurt in a Serious Offshore Oil Rig Accident? We Help Workers Nationwide.

 The tragic reality of oil rig accidents is their severity often means workers do not make it back home, leaving families to face unimaginable loss.
 In these harrowing times, our oil rig wrongful death attorneys stand prepared to seek the answers and justice these families deserve.
 While nothing can reverse the events that transpired, our goal is to secure the financial stability necessary for affected families to begin the healing process and move forward with their lives.
 Our commitment is to ensure that those left behind are supported and that their loved ones' memories are honored.

-Call (888) 493-1629 for a free consultation with our oil rig accident attorneys.
-Let us demand the best results to secure the best future for you.
+Call (888) 493-1629 for a free consultation with our oil rig accident attorneys in Texas.
+Let us demand the best results to secure the best future for you and your family.

 Oil rig accidents may be caused by overlooked safety standards, aging equipment, carelessness, or poor rig maintenance.
 Working on a rig is dangerous, with 12-hour shifts and exhausting labor, not to mention dealing with combustible substances and heavy machinery.
 Even the journey by helicopter or boat to an offshore rig can be dangerous.
 Workers shouldn't have to deal with unsafe working conditions, but many do every single day—until they're seriously injured in preventable accidents.
 Our Houston, Texas oil rig injury law firm is here to help.
 If you were injured, let our team determine the cause of your accident so we can seek justice on your behalf.